wix-playground/dapperdox/src/docs/author-concepts.md

 ### Configuring assets

-DapperDox is directed to your assets through the `--assets-dir` [configuration](/docs/configuration-guide) option.
+DapperDox is directed to your assets through the `-assets-dir` [configuration](/docs/configuration-guide) option.